 Dinky little thing, innit?

 The source of the attack?
 The Emperor had used his magic to summon a massive tornado.
 Wow, and Ultima is supposed to be the ultimate magic?
 (Tornado actually did go on to become an unusual but powerful FF spell.)
 We followed our walkthroughs and told Paul that we planned to attack the “Cyclone.”
 To help out, he gave us access to his stash, which included the Blood Sword.
 Excellent.
-Stage 1 is complete.
+Stage 1 of The Plan is complete.
 We have our super-weapon: a blade that causes more damage to an enemy the more HP they have, devastating bosses.
 Now for our secret plan: to smuggle it into hell.
 We’re the heroes.

 Look, Donald!
 Death!